-S 2303.
+§ 2303.
 Determination of Total Projected Maximum Volumes of Designated Clean Fuels.

-The executive officer shall determine the total projected maximum volume of each designated clean fuel for each year, at least fourteen months before the start of the year, in accordance with this section.
+The eExecutive eOfficer shall determine the total projected maximum volume of each designated clean fuel for each year, at least fourteen-twenty-eight months before the start of the year, in accordance with this section.

-(a) Identification of designated clean fuels.
-The executive officer shall determine what designated clean fuels are expected to be used as the certification fuel in low-emission vehicles in the year.
-This determination shall be based on registration records of the Department of Motor Vehicles and projected production estimates submitted by motor vehicle manufacturers to the executive officer pursuant to the "California Exhaust Emission Standards and Test Procedures for 1988 Through 2000 Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, and the "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, and the "California Code of Regulations, section 1960.1, and the "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1961.

-(b) Estimation of number of designated clean fuel vehicles.

-(1) For each designated clean fuel identified pursuant to section 2303(a), the executive officer shall make an estimate of the number of low-emission vehicles certified on the fuel for each calendar year.

-The estimate shall be the sum of: [i] the number of low-emission vehicles certified on the fuel that vehicle manufacturers have projected to be produced in the corresponding model year and the prior model year for sale in California; [ii] one-sixth of the number of low-emission vehicles certified on the fuel that vehicle manufacturers project to produce for the model year that is two years prior to the year for which the calculations are being made; and [iii] the number of low-emission vehicles through July
+- (a) Identification of designated clean fuels. - The Executive Officer shall determine which clean alternative fuels are designated as clean fuels.
+The eExecutive eOfficer shall determine whatwhich designated clean fuels are expected to be used as the certification fuel in zerolew- emission vehicles in the year.
+This determination shall be based on registration records of the Department of Motor Vehicles and projected production estimates submitted by motor vehicle manufacturers to the eExecutive eOfficer pursuant to the "California Exhaust Emission Standards and Test Procedures for 1988 Through 2000 Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1,andthe "California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1961.2. - (b) Estimation of number of designated clean fuel vehicles. - (1) For each designated clean fuel identified pursuant to section 2303(a), the eExecutive eOfficer shall make an estimate of the number of lowzero-emission vehicles certified on the fuel for each calendar year.
+The estimate shall be the sum of: - [i] the number of lowzero-emission vehicles certified on the fuel that vehicle manufacturers have projected to be produced in the corresponding model year for which calculations are being made and the two prior model years for sale in California; - [ii] one-sixth-third of the number of lowzero-emission vehicles certified on the fuel that vehicle manufacturers project to produce for the model year that is threetwo years prior to the year for which the calculations are being made; and